 You Exercise More

 Even on my busiest days, I couldn’t stand the thought of a blank section on my fitness log.

 I would rather come home dead-tired from a long day at work and take a 15-minute walk than leave that box blank.
-If it weren’t for my fitness log, it would have been easy to just come home and sit on the couch after those long days.
+If it weren’t for my food and exercise log for weight loss, it would have been easy to just come home and sit on the couch after those long days.